Serah Williams: National team career

-On 4th July 2024, Williams was named to Team USA's 3x3 Women's Nations League squad, which will compete at the FIBA Nationals League Americas Conference from July 22–28 in Mexico City.
+On July 4, 2024, Williams was named to Team USA's 3x3 Women's Nations League squad, which will compete at the FIBA Nationals League Americas Conference from July 22–28 in Mexico City.
 Williams helped the team qualify for the 2024 FIBA 3x3 U23 World Cup.

+Professional career

+The Connecticut Sun drafted Williams with the 33rd overall pick in the 2026 WNBA draft on April 13, 2026.
+She was subsequently traded immediately after completing media interviews at the draft to the expansion Portland Fire in exchange for 37th overall pick Taylor Bigby and a third-round pick in the 2027 WNBA draft.